Key Takeaways

 No-code software is a category of tools and platforms that allow users to create and customize applications, websites, and workflows.
 It removes the need for traditional coding knowledge or skills.

 No-code builders are a requisite for successful self-service analytics functionality.
-No-code software usually has an easy-to-use interface and drag-and-drop capabilities, allowing customers to visualize the development process and define the overall business logic with ease.
+No-code analytics software usually has an easy-to-use interface and drag-and-drop capabilities, allowing customers to visualize the development process and define the overall business logic with ease.

 Benefits of Self-Service Analytics